-As long as you are accurate about your qualifications , should you receive a favorable assessment from Armstrong Immigration, then it is worthwhile filing your Application for Permanent Residence even if it must be submitted to the Canadian visa office responsible for your country of citizenship.
-Because Armstrong Immigration provides a 100% Money-Back Guarantee, as long as you have been favourably assessed by Armstrong Immigration, you should not fear submitting your Application for Permanent Residence outside the country where you currently illegally reside as even if an interview is required, you WILL receive the immigrant visa and will then be able to begin a new life with status in Canada instead of continuing to live in fear of deportation where you currently illegally reside.
+If the information you provide about your qualification is accurate, Armstrong Immigration can provide you with a favorable assessment for filing Application for Permanent Residence, even if it needs to be submitted to your country’s Canadian visa office.
+As Armstrong Immigration provides reliable consultation, as long as you have been fairly assessed by us, you should not fear to submit your Application for Permanent Residence outside the country where you currently illegally reside.
+Even if an interview is required, Armstrong Immigration will assist you at every step of the way.
+Stay assured, as you’ll receive the immigrant visa and then be able to begin a new life with status in Canada instead of continuing to live in fear of deportation where you currently illegally reside.

 The other thing to always keep in mind is, the Canadian Immigration laws, regulations and policies are always subject to change at any time without any prior or advance notice.
 We can make no assurance as whatsoever you will still qualify if you defer your proposed Canadian Immigration plans to a later date.